nayansaha1/Desktop-Voice-Assistant-Using-Python/README.md

 **Task Automation:** Execute system commands, open applications, browse the web, and perform other desktop tasks using voice commands.

 **User-Friendly Interface:** The assistant provides a simple and intuitive command-line interface for interaction.

+**Contributing**

+Contributions are welcome!
+If you have any ideas or improvements, feel free to open an issue or create a pull request.

+**Acknowledgments**

+Special thanks to SpeechRecognition and pyttsx3 for their contributions to this project.

+**Contact**

+For any questions or feedback, please contact Nayan Saha at sahanayan24@gmail.com

+**Enjoy your Desktop Voice Assistant!**